 Today’s burning question: what is power yoga?!?

-Hi, I’m Alli.
+Hi, I’m Tessa.
 I’ve been one of the voices behind the Bulldog blog for a few years now, and I’m always learning about the world of yoga and wellness.
 Today, I’ve been asked to give you the lowdown on the question “what is power yoga?”

 When I joined the Bulldog team, I was pretty much a total yoga newbie, but since then, I’ve absorbed a lot of info.